spr-networks/super/README.md

 Interoperability:
 - Runs on a wide variety of Linux systems with Docker

-* Some features are part of SPR PLUS, a paid subscription to support the project
+&ast; Some features are part of SPR PLUS, a paid subscription to support the project

 ## Our Goals
 1. Be the best Security & Privacy choice